metrorailings/OwlBlog/content/posts/week-15-insights-1.md

 ## Seahawks @ Rams

-Meanwhile, the Rams have Sony "Playstation" Michel, Cooper Kupp....and not sure who else.
+The Rams have Sony "Playstation" Michel, Cooper Kupp....and not sure who else.
 Robert Woods is injured and Tyler Higbee may not be consistent enough to be classified as a vector, especially if COVID slows him down.

+The Rams are still very predictable on offense, still insisting on running that same play on third-down-and-medium that the editor from the Ringer found them running time and time again.

+Yet, the Seahawks were virtually powerless against the Rams ground game and Cooper Kupp.
+Interesting.